spineo/ios-testing/WhatToTest.md

 From the Swatch Detail View (accessible from any swatch listing):
 * Edit any parameter/save
+* Try adding keywords and see if they render in the Main View Keywords display

 From the Settings View (accessible by clicking the bottom-right gear button on most views):
 * Test any (or all) settings and see how they affect the App behavior
-* Try modifying any of the settings without saving
-* Be sure to visit the About/Disclaimer sections and clicking on the links
+* Be sure to visit the About/Disclaimer sections and clicking on the URLs
 * Try the "Provide Feedback" and share buttons